 Learning Managers for each Gallery are responsible for ensuring that each of the Core Themes are covered equally across the year and for tracking coverage within the year.
-Learning Managers are resposible for ensuring that the Schemes of Work reflect the needs of each Gallery and that the Program of Study (Attachment 1) is used to identify coverage and progress.
-Learning Managers are responsible for ensuring that the curiculum map (Attachment 2) for PSHE elements is adherred to and that links to British Values are clealy outlined on each Scheme of Work.
+Learning Managers are responsible for ensuring that the Schemes of Work reflect the needs of each Gallery and that the Program of Study (Attachment 1) is used to identify coverage and progress.
+Learning Managers are responsible for ensuring that the curriculum map (Attachment 2) for PSHE elements is adhered to.
 Learning Managers may suggest resources and ideal teaching methods but may refer to the SLT link for further support with this.
 Learning Managers will coordinate with the SLT link regarding questions and concerns about the subject area.

-The PSHE SLT lead is responsible for informing staff about new developments and, where appropriate, and for organising appropriate training.
+The PSHE SLT lead is responsible for informing staff about new developments and, where appropriate, and for organizing appropriate training.
 They may advise colleagues on resources to aid planning and to use in the classrooms (including visits and visitors).
 They may attend Partnership Network meetings or participate in continuing professional development, where appropriate.
 They are responsible for developing the leadership of the subject across the school and for monitoring the subject.